Ferndale Public Library: Early history

-November 30, 1904 a free public library reading room was set up in the Paine building at the corner of Main and Washington streets.
+On November 30, 1904 a free public library reading room was set up in the Paine building at the corner of Main and Washington streets.

 Two years later, on 18 April 1906, Ferndale was struck by the Great San Francisco earthquake.
 The Ferndale Enterprise reported that the Paine building was "twisted and the plate glass windows were demolished."
-The Gilt Edge building where the old reading room had been was so completely ruined by the earthquake that it had to be demolished in 1908.
+The Gilt Edge building, where the reading room had been, was so completely ruined by the earthquake that it had to be demolished in 1908.